 FIRE MAKING

 Out of all the survival skills you need to master, I am a firm believer that “fire making” is the most important survival skill.
 Why?
+A fire will give you warmth when it's chilly, cold and downright freezing outside.

 A fire will provide you light during darkness so you can see to do some other things.